…and why you should be proud of being a solo parent!

 7. You develop a powerful bond with your kids

 Another benefit of being a single parent is that you will spend more quality one-to-one time with your kids, which creates a unique and long-lasting bond.
 This is often also true for the non-resident parent who might only spend weekends with his / her kids but will make those count.
-In some cases, you might have to re-bond with your kids after divorce.
+In some cases, dads might have to build a dad and daughter connection from scratch.
 It all depends on your circumstances and the ages of your kids at the time of separation.
 Don’t let this opportunity pass you by even if you are a single mother of a teenage boy or a single dad of a teenage daughter and finding a common interest may seem difficult.
 You can always binge-watch a Netflix series together over pizza.
-I eventually struck gold with skiing, which became a lifelong passion, and led to many enjoyable winter sports holidays together.single dad and son on holiday at the seaside
+I eventually struck gold with skiing, which became a lifelong passion, and led to many enjoyable winter sports holidays together.

 8. You become grateful: